***MONEY**

 A: See below for information about various options for financial assistance.
 However, before you consider them, we encourage you to consider doing some fundraising for yourself.

-Each person who participates in the program will be contributing back to their community through their skills in living NVC and sharing it with others, in leading groups, mediating, and serving as a hub for those who want to learn more about NVC.
+Each person who participates in Family Camp will be contributing back to their community through their skills in living NVC and sharing it with others, in leading groups, mediating, and serving as a hub for those who want to learn more about NVC.
 We believe many communities and individuals would enjoy investing in an individual who wants to make the commitment to learning and integrating NVC at this level.

 Nearly every one of the fundraising ideas below can also become an opportunity to talk with people about NVC and to share flyers or brochures about NVC and/or about the program: